ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Limitations

 DNS URIs convey limited information to the client.
 For example, they do not indicate whether the query should include the "recursion desired", "DNSSEC OK", or "checking disabled" flags.
 Clients must know the appropriate values for these flags in their use case.
-Similarly, nothing in the DNS URI or in this document indicates the set of names for which the server is willing to answer queries.
+Similarly, nothing in this document indicates the set of names for which the server is willing or able to answer queries.

 # Examples